How to Operate a Catalytic Stove/Insert

 For the best results make sure there is a 1-2” thick bed of ashes before starting your fire.

-- Crumple black and white newspaper (avoid colored newspaper or paper with lots of ink)
+- Crumple lots of black and white newspaper (avoid colored newspaper or paper with lots of ink)

 - Ensure both the bypass & air control are fully open

-- Build a log cabin/teepee of small finger sized pieces of wood
+- Build a log cabin/teepee of small finger sized pieces of pieces of kindling – ensure you stack wood to allow lots of airflow between pieces

 - Light Paper & Close Door 95% of the way – allowing space for significant airflow

-- Allow the wood to ignite and adjust the air control to the desired level
+- Adjust the air control to the desired level

 - Let the stove or insert heat up